 ELEC40009 Topics in Electrical Engineering

-Lecturer(s): Dr Kristel Fobelets; Prof Tim Green; Prof Eric Yeatman; Prof Kin Leung
+Lecturer(s): Prof Tim Green; Prof Eric Yeatman; Prof Kristel Fobelets; Prof Kin Leung

 The aim of this module is to introduce you to the interdisciplinary nature of electrical engineering.

 The module starts with semiconductor devices – the pn diode that is the basic structure for all other devices and will support understanding of concepts in Analysis and Design of Circuits.
-It will then look into the use of pn diodes as solar cells and the way in which solar energy systems are connected to AC electricity grids.
-The role of solar energy in the transition to a zero-carbon energy system is explored.
+It will then look into the use of pn diodes as solar cells, an important part of the renewable energy system.

 In the spring term, the module changes track and takes you from waves propagating in space and transmission lines through to waves as information carriers in the frequency domain and the need for modulation techniques to transport this information efficiently.